 That’s what made 2 Cold Scorpio a must-see attraction for audiences that were clamoring for more.
 He stood out during a time of colorful characters with a sense of flash and charisma that few possess.
 He came to the ring with dance moves that were popularized by artists such as Kid ‘N’ Play or MC Hammer.
 He spoke AAVE (African American Vernacular English) in his promos.
 Black fans in the background can be seen with jubilation whenever he would dive into the ring and two-step with the swagger that was truly unmatched.
 Whether it was WCW, ECW, WWE, or Japan, he carried the same energy into the ring every single time.
 In the era of big men, seeing a competitor like Scorpio was a rarity that eventually became normalized in the late ‘90s and early 2000s.

 In recent years, his influence has prevailed in more detail with the influx of more Black wrestlers in the industry.
 During the height of Scorpio, you could count on one hand the amount of Black talent a promotion would have, whereas today, promotions are rich with wrestlers who have lauded Scorpio as one of their inspirations because they saw themselves on television when he came on the screen.
-While wrestling was associated with Rock music, Scorpio was like hearing Hip-Hop for the first time.
-A young, athletic Black man with a fade and breakdancing in his repertoire was imagery that put belief in young kids that they could do the same thing one day.
+While wrestling was associated with rock music, Scorpio was like hearing hip-hop for the first time.
+A young, athletic Black man with a fade and breakdancing in his repertoire was imagery that put belief in young kids, that they could do the same thing one day.

-Many in the industry are still calling for one last run from him in a major promotion as he has proven that he can still keep up and work with the generation that he influenced.
 Just as he did that night on TBS without anyone expecting it, 2 Cold Scorpio unknowingly changed the course of the way we absorbed pro wrestling, and that’s a legacy that you can never take away.